Inzane 17

 Evening John,

 Hip surgery is a common procedure now a days and the technology and techniques have improved as I'm sure you have discussed.
 Recovery is much faster and I know you'll be "Up and Atom" in a couple days without assistance.
 Hit the rehab as they schedule you and I hope to see you at a First of the Year ride.
-Maybe Bert will put it together again.....
-Roll Eyes
+Maybe Bert will put it together again..... :roll:

-My best and prayers to you and the team working on you. coolsmiley
+My best and prayers to you and the team working on you. :coolsmiley:

 Keith